Need chores for money charts? Not only do I have chores to help fill your kid's money chart out, but I offer chore pay scale examples.

 - Organize all the DVDs/movies: $5

-No matter how you move forward with your chore pay scale, I would recommend that you include a special chore project every so often that is negotiable.
+No matter how you move forward with your chore pay scale or reward system (here's 20 child reward system ideas), I would recommend that you include a special chore project every so often that is negotiable.
 Meaning, your child needs to negotiate a pay rate with you.

 Why is that?